SatvikPraveen/Food-Forecasting-Analysis-Tableau/README.md

 - Product (Meal) features such as category, sub-category, current price, and discount
 - Information for fulfilment centres like centre area, city information, etc.
 <br>The dataset required has been provided along with this document.

-<br>Need to come up with a story in Tableau that talks about the level of demand in each
+Need to come up with a story in Tableau that talks about the level of demand in each centre.

-centre.
-<br>This analysis needs to be granular enough to include product information as well.
-The
-client wants an end-to-end report to understand which fulfilment areas are doing well and which aren't.
+This analysis needs to be granular enough to include product information as well.
+The client wants an end-to-end report to understand which fulfilment areas are doing well and which aren't.
 You can also talk about centre-meal combinations to add nuance to your final project.